 Amazon SNS uses a number of strategies that work together to provide message durability.
 To start, published messages are stored across multiple, geographically-separated servers and data centers.
 If a subscribed endpoint isn't available, Amazon SNS executes a message delivery retry policy.
 To preserve any messages that aren't delivered before the delivery retry policy ends, you can create a dead-letter queue.
 You can also subscribe Amazon Kinesis Data Firehose delivery streams to SNS topics, which allows messages to be sent to durable endpoints such as Amazon S3 buckets or Amazon Redshift tables.

 Amazon SNS provides encrypted topics to protect your messages from unauthorized and anonymous access.
 When you publish messages to encrypted topics, Amazon SNS immediately encrypts your messages.
 The encryption takes place on the server, using a 256-bit AES-GCM algorithm and a customer master key (CMK) issued with AWS Key Management Service (KMS).
-The messages are stored in encrypted form, and decrypted as they are delivered to subscribing endpoints (Amazon SQS queues, AWS Lambda functions, HTTP/S webhooks).
+The messages are stored in encrypted form, and decrypted as they are delivered to subscribing endpoints (Amazon SQS queues, Amazon Kinesis Data Firehose streams, AWS Lambda functions, HTTP/S webhooks).
 Learn more about encrypting messages published to Amazon SNS with AWS KMS.

 Amazon SNS supports VPC Endpoints (VPCE) via AWS PrivateLink.
 You can use VPC Endpoints to privately publish messages to Amazon SNS topics, from an Amazon Virtual Private Cloud (VPC), without traversing the public internet.
 This feature brings additional security, helps promote data privacy, and aligns with assurance programs.